-When women have Hyperemesis Gravidarum, the most critical health concern is dehydration and electrolyte imbalance.
+One of the most significant concerns when dealing with Hyperemesis Gravidarum is dehydration and electrolyte imbalance.
 It brings risks to a mom’s health rather than the baby’s because babies don’t require many calories at the early stage of the pregnancy.
 Babies absorb and feed on whatever they need directly from the mom’s body.

 Symptoms and Causes of Hyperemesis Gravidarum